Vector-based feedback of continuous wave radiofrequency compression cavity for ultrafast electron diffraction: Introduction

-At non-relativistic beam energies, where space-charge effects are the largest and RF compression is essential to obtain the shortest bunch length at the sample, the relative time-of-arrival jitter of the pump and probe beams at the sample is the main contribution to the temporal resolution of the technique.
-In order to achieve maximum compression, the e-beam is typically injected in the RF cavity at the zero-crossing of the field (i.e. at the time where an electron experiences a zero net energy gain/loss when passing through the cavity).
-This ensures that a nearly linear energy chirp is imparted on the beam longitudinal phase space, leading to a strong compression in the propagation drift towards the sample \cite{vanoudheusden:JAP, vanoudheusden:PRL}.
-Unfortunately this configuration implies that any small timing error at the entrance of the cavity quickly translates into slightly higher (lower) beam energy in the beamline causing the electrons to arrive earlier/later at the sample.
-The phase of the RF fields in the cavity is a key parameter in this setup, yet it is difficult to fully control.
-For example, due to the narrow resonance of the high-Q RF cavity employed in the compression, small changes in temperature cause significant phase shifts.
-Similarly, precise control of the amplitude in the cavity is also important to perfectly compensate the chirp induced by the space charge and optimally compress the beam.
-Earlier efforts in stabilizing the time-of-arrival jitter have concentrated on phase feedback\cite{siwick:jitter}, but a phase/amplitude vectorial feedback could further improve the control of the RF parameters and the resulting beam dynamics.
+At weakly relativistic beam energies, space-charge effects (i.e. Coulomb repulsion) significantly broadens the electron bunch longitudinal width resulting in a severe degradation of the temporal resolution in UED experiments.
+Electron bunch compression (e.g. using RF cavities) is essential to obtaining short pulse lengths.
+In order to achieve maximum compression, the electron pulse is typically injected into the RF cavity at the zero-crossing of the field (i.e. at the point where the electron pulse experiences zero net change in momentum).
+This strategy ensures that a nearly linear energy chirp is imparted onto the beam longitudinal phase space, which leads to a strong compression of the electron pulse as it drifts towards the sample~\cite{vanoudheusden:JAP, vanoudheusden:PRL}.

+Unfortunately, such a configuration also implies that any small timing error at the entrance of the cavity translates into a variation in the electron beam energy, ultimately degrading temporal resolution.
+Synchronization between the laser pulse that generates the electron bunch and the field in the RF cavity is therefore crucially important.
+The phase of the RF field is a key parameter in this setup, yet it is difficult to fully control.
+For example, due to the narrow frequency resonance of typical RF compression cavities, small changes in temperature cause significant phase shifts.
+Similarly, stability in the amplitude of the RF field is also important for optimal beam compression and arrival time stability.
+Earlier efforts in stabilizing the time-of-arrival jitter have concentrated on phase feedback~\cite{siwick:jitter}.
+However, a combined phase and amplitude vectorial feedback could further improve the control of the RF parameters and lead to new applications in electron pulse manipulation with RF cavities.